| Title: | Kernel Partial Correlation Coefficient |

 The kernel partial correlation squared (KPC) measures the conditional dependence

-, based on an i.i.d. sample of
+between and given , based on an i.i.d. sample of .

 It converges to the population quantity (depending on the kernel) which is between 0 and 1.

-A small value indicates low conditional dependence between
+A small value indicates low conditional dependence between and given , and

 a large value indicates stronger conditional dependence.

-, which measures the unconditional dependence between and
+If X == NULL, it returns the KMAc(Y,Z,k,Knn), which measures the unconditional dependence between and .

 Euclidean distance is used for computing the K-NN graph and the MST.